Sanity Lost on Winnebago - A Sturgeon Spearer’s Diary

 9:45 a.m.: Twirrlly, twiiirrrllyyy, twwwwiiirrrrllly.
 Still mentally sharp.
 But I think there may be someone in here.

 11 a.m.: Discussing things with myself for an hour now.
 Made unsettling self-discovery.
 I’m pretty boring.
 Not good.
 This shatters my whole self-image.
+Little wonder I never had a date in high school.

 11:45 a.m.: It is indeed toasty warm in here.
 Should have worn Lori’s skirt.
 That short, black leather number.